-As a traffic ticket attorney in Los Angeles, I handle exacerbated traffic tickets, such as those tickets which include an additional charge under VC 40508.
+As a traffic ticket attorney in Los Angeles, I handle exacerbated traffic tickets, such as those tickets which include an additional charge under Vehicle Code 40508.

 What is a VC 40508 Failure to Appear in Court?

 Under Vehicle Code 40508, you can be charged with a misdemeanor when you fail to pay your ticket or appear in court on the date you are supposed to, even if the underlying charge is an infraction (not punishable by jail time like a misdemeanor is), such as a traffic ticket for driving without insurance.

 The good news is, VC 40508 is a “wobblette” meaning it can be reduced to an infraction so it doesn’t appear on your criminal record.

 In traffic court, some judges go so far as to advise the defendants in the courtroom of their individual rights to have their failure to appear charge treated as a misdemeanor.
 As you can imagine, not many raise their hand.

 If you’ve already paid your traffic ticket and have been convicted of VC 40508 and it is appearing on your criminal record, this can have a negative impact on employment opportunities if a potential employer reviews your criminal record and sees you failed to appear in court.